neondatabase/website/content/docs/guides/branching-intro.md

 <DetailIconCards>

-<a href="/docs/introduction/point-in-time-restore" description="Restore data to a previous state with Neon's point-in-time restore feature" icon="invert">Learn about point-in-time restore</a>
+<a href="/docs/introduction/point-in-time-restore" description="Learn about Neon's point-in-time restore feature" icon="invert">Point-in-time restore</a>

 <a href="/docs/guides/branching-pitr" description="Learn how to restore your data to previous state using Neon's branching feature" icon="screen">Create a branch from the past</a>

-<a href="https://neon.tech/blog/time-travel-with-postgres" description="Time travel with database branching to recover lost data" icon="screen">Time Travel Neon Branching</a>
+<a href="https://neon.tech/blog/time-travel-with-postgres" description="Blog: Time travel with database branching to recover lost data" icon="screen">Time Travel with Postgres</a>

 </DetailIconCards>